 Section 18 of the Washington Child Support Order allows you to designate who can claim the children as dependents for tax purposes.
 Some spouses elect to trade-off every other year.
 Others choose the parent with the higher income, since that parent will save the most tax dollars from the deduction.

 If left to the court system, Washington judges award the dependency exemption based on multiple factors.
 Examples include, who will receive the most economic benefit from the exemption and which parent pays the majority of child support.

 Here’s a tip, which will help your kids.
 Evaluate who will claim a child as they approach college.
 Often a child has access to better financial aid packages if the parent with the lowest income claims them that year.

 There is a lot to consider, but hopefully this made it easier to spot the major issues you’ll face in your first tax return after divorce.
 If you keep these concepts in mind you should have everything in order on Tax Day.
-If you have further questions or would like more information about Truce Law, please call me at 206.409.4086 or send us a message.
+If you have further questions or would like more information about Truce Law, visit our homepage or call me at 206.409.4086 or send us a message.